Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Are the Best Alcoholic Drinks for Weight Loss?

-The best alcoholic drinks for weight loss are vodka, rum, champagne, tequila, and whiskey, as they all contain less than 105 calories per serving.
+The best alcoholic drinks for weight loss are vodka, rum, champagne, tequila, and whiskey, each containing fewer than 105 calories per serving.
+These choices align with weight loss goals by minimizing the impact of alcohol consumption on overall calorie intake while still allowing for enjoyment.

 References: